kwiatriot/helper-docs/networking/cisco/ensld.md

 ### IGMP - Internet Group Managment Protocol
  - Layer 2 protocol to handle multicast group membership
+#### v1
  - Join request to join group
+ - Query message to see if any hosts want stream
+ - Dead interval caused long time to leave group
  - Prune messages to leave a group
+ - Does not track hosts requesting group
+#### v2
+ - Added a leave group message, triggers query
+ - Query sent out to see if hosts still want stream
+#### v3
+ - Added support for SSM (Source Specific Mcast)
+#### IGMP Snooping
+ - Standards based protocol
+ - Used to track mcast requests by MAC address

 ### RPF (Reverse Path Forwarding)
  - Loop prevention method